RESIDENTIAL COLLEGE SOCIETY

 ARTICLE III: OFFICERS

-The Chair shall serve as the senior officer of the Residential College Society.
-The duties of the chair shall include, but are not limited to, the following:
+There shall be two Co-Chairs: one representing Student Affairs and one representing Academic Affairs.
+The Co-Chairs shall serve as the senior officers of the Residential College Society.
+The duties of the Co-Chairs shall include, but are not limited to, the following:

-- Sets annual agenda in consultation with the Executive Leadership Team
+- Set annual agenda in consultation with the Executive Leadership Team

 - Call and lead meetings of Executive Leadership Team